hiroki1389/hiroki1389/README_en.md

-## はじめまして、Hirokiです
+## Welcome!
+I'm Hiroki.

 ### 💻 Profile

-- 🎓 情報システム専攻の大学院2年生
+- 🎓 Second-year graduate student majoring in Information Systems
-- 🧠 システムアーキテクチャ、金融IT、セキュリティに興味あり
+- 🧠 Interested in System Architecture, Financial IT, and Security
-- 🌱 React（Web開発）とUnity（VR研究）を学習中
+- 🌱 Learning React for web development and Unity for VR Research
-- 📚 金融関連の資格やその他幅広い分野の学習も継続中
+- 📚 Also studying for certifications in finance and a broad range of other fields

 ### 🏆 Achievements

 - 🎓 **Certifications**
-  - 応用情報技術者
+  - Applied Information Technology Engineer Certified
-  - 上級VR技術者
+  - Advanced VR Engineer Certified

-- 🛡️ **セキュリティ脆弱性報告**
+- 🛡️ **Security Vulnerability Reporting**
-  - Webアプリケーションの脆弱性を発見し、**IPA（情報処理推進機構）**に報告しました。
+  - Discovered and reported a web application vulnerability to **IPA (Information-technology Promotion Agency, Japan)**.
-  - 情報セキュリティ早期警戒パートナーシップの有効な報告として正式に受理されました（2025年12月）。
+  - Formally accepted as a valid report under the Information Security Early Warning Partnership (Dec 2025).

 ### 🛠 Tech Stack